derrickliu8/Biostats-750-Final-Project/README.md

 STUDY OBJECTIVE: to find which predictor variables should be included in the model to predict whether a person will have a heart attack or not

+Link for helpful info on the dataset: https://www.hindawi.com/journals/cmmm/2017/8272091/tab1/

 Data visualization --> do this first before diving into performing all methods before!

 Useful definitions to know for the data set we're using: